aayushs-edu/cobellorate/README.md

-## source code for Cobellorate - tool for group project management
+# Cobellorate - A tool for group project management
-## Developed by Aayush Sharma, Elliott Barringer, and Shaunik Musukula - all Bellarmine Class of '26
+## Developed by Aayush Sharma, Elliott Barringer, and Shaunik Musukula - Bellarmine College Preparatory CO '26